mainkoon81/ooo-Bayesian-Introduction/README.md

 We built a lower bound on the local likelihood which depends both on the theta to maximize the local likelihood and the parameter q which is the variational distribution value, and it suggests we can optimize this lower bound in iterations by repeating the two steps until convergence.
 On the E-step, fix theta and maximize the lower bound with respect to q.
 And on the M-step, fix q and maximize the lower bound with respect of theta.
 So this is the general view of the expectation maximization.

 ### EX> Variational Autoencoder and Generative model:
+How can we perform efficient inference and learning in directed probabilistic models, in the presence of **continuous latent variables** with **intractable posterior distributions**, and **large datasets**?

-In contrast to the plain autoencoders, it has sampling inside and has variational approximations.
+In contrast to the plain autoencoders, it has `sampling inside` and has `variational approximations`.
  - for Dimensionality Reduction
  - for Information Retrieval